KnowageLabs/Knowage-Server/README.md

 ## Install

-Information about how to install KNOWAGEis available on official documentation on [Read the Docs](http://knowage-suite.readthedocs.io/) within Installation & Administration Manuals.
+Information about how to install KNOWAGE are available on official documentation on [Read the Docs](http://knowage-suite.readthedocs.io/) within Installation & Administration Manuals.

 A `Dockerfile` is also available for your use - further information can be found [here](https://github.com/KnowageLabs/Knowage-Server-Docker).